tc39/notes/meetings/2017-03/mar-21.md

 BT: Having it at all is the difficulty.
 We've had people push back because they don't want their real name on the test.

-LBR: We've got a lot of contributions without the copyright lines; some of the contributions say I can agree on a copyright as long as I have a CC ShareAlike...
+LEO: We've got a lot of contributions without the copyright lines; some of the contributions say I can agree on a copyright as long as I have a CC ShareAlike...

 AWB: Strictly speaking you're not supposed to accept anything that doesn't conform to the license.